regerj/jacobs_register_helper/README.md

 | 10b | L1 Supported |
 | 11b | L0s and L1 Supported |

-Let's imagine that you already have some method called `read_register(uint32_t offset)` which reads a register in from DRAM or MMIO or something.
+Let's imagine that you already have some method called `uint32_t read_register(uint32_t offset)` which reads a register in from DRAM or MMIO or something, along with another method `void write_register(uint32_t offset, uint32_t value);` for writing a value to a register.

 Let's also imagine that the link capabilites register is currently `0xdeadbeef`.